vineetranaji/Kubernetes/Commands.md

 ```

 ---
 ✅ Keep this handy while working with Kubernetes!
+And feel free to add more!